gchure/phd/src/frontmatter/abstract.md

 responsible for much of the genetic diversity in bacteria.
 In Chapter 3, we examine how mutations within the allosteric repressor itself can be mapped to changes in the free energy.
-The precise value of these free energy shifts and their dependence on he inducer concentration reveal different classes of mutations with one class affecting only the DNA-repressor interaction and another class governing the allosteric nature of the repressor.
+The precise value of these free energy shifts and their dependence on the inducer concentration reveal different classes of mutations with one class affecting only the DNA-repressor interaction and another class governing the allosteric nature of the repressor.
 We test these pen-and-paper predictions experimentally and illustrate that given sufficient knowledge of